sanjuli18/Covid-Tracker/README.md

 * The app automatically returns the corona stats of the user's location using an API.
 * The location of the user is fetched using geoplugins.
-* The user can see the stats and graphs of other countries as well.
+* The user can see the stats of other countries as well.
-* The app also shows the relative graph of the stats
+* The app also shows the relative graph of the stats.

 # Live-Demo